GswapG/GargUSG/README.md

 ## How does it work?

-The program front-end i built on 'PyQt5', while the backend uses 'openpyxl' to deal with the excel file and 'selenium' webdriver (which is primarily used for testing purposes) to take control of a chrome session that fills in the data in appropriate fields.
+The program front-end is built on 'PyQt5', while the backend uses 'openpyxl' to deal with the excel file and 'selenium' webdriver (which is primarily used for testing purposes) to take control of a chrome session that fills the data in appropriate fields.

 ## How to run this?